Pylons/pyramid/docs/index.rst

 ===============

 If you are new to Pyramid, we have a few resources that can help you get up to speed right away.
-Our *Quick Tour* shows a little about a lot:

 .. toctree::
-   :maxdepth: 2
+   :hidden:

    quick_tour

-Also:
+* :doc:`quick_tour` goes through the major features in Pyramid, covering a little about a lot.

 * To see a minimal Pyramid web application, check out `creating your first Pyramid application <../narr/firstapp>`_.